pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     key_value = Word(printables) + equals + Word(printables)
     delimitedList(OneOrMore(key_value)) + Optional(Word(printables))

-    2011-05-08T04:07:18-04:00 host01 postfix/qmgr[12757]: 5A7D92478EE: from=\<7obtx4-1p275-xe8n7-isclz3-185ssr0-h-m2-20110508-fff087ed817292ee@gsitoysrus.bounce.ed10.net\>, size=13908, nrcpt=1 (queue active)
+    2011-05-08T04:07:18-04:00 host01 postfix/qmgr[12757]: 5A7D92478EE: from=<7obtx4-1p275-xe8n7-isclz3-185ssr0-h-m2-20110508-fff087ed817292ee@gsitoysrus.bounce.ed10.net>, size=13908, nrcpt=1 (queue active)

 I get the following error:

     Expected equals (at char 104), (line:1, col:105)

 #### 2011-05-10 13:58:39 - ptmcg
 Your leading expression in key_value can't be 'Word(printables)' unless you are sure there will be whitespace between the key and the '=' sign.
-Unlike regexp's, pyparsing does no lookahead, and so it will read the complete string from 'from=\<7...' to '.net\>,'.
+Unlike regexp's, pyparsing does no lookahead, and so it will read the complete string from `'from=<7...'` to `'.net>,'`.
 To see for yourself, add '.setDebug()' on that leading expression to see what gets matched.

 You will have equal trouble with the value, since it is going to read everything up to AND INCLUDING the delimiting comma, and then decide that, since there is no comma to read, that the list is completed.

-Since your key is (presumably) any printable character other than '=', and your value is any printable character other than ',', you can define key_value as Word(printables.replace('=','')) + '=' + Word(printables.replace(',','')).
+Since your key is (presumably) any printable character other than '=', and your value is any printable character other than ',', you can define key_value as `Word(printables.replace('=','')) + '=' + Word(printables.replace(',',''))`.

 Pyparsing makes very few assumptions about what you want (other than the skipping of whitespace), and works purely left-to-right.
 If you want it to do any looking ahead, you'll have to include that yourself in your parser.
 See if there is a log parser on the examples page that might give you some other insights/hints toward your project.

 Welcome to Pyparsing!

 -- Paul
 #### 2011-05-11 08:43:20 - skeeved
 Thanks for the advice.
 I did figure out that using printables was causing it to eat all the characters.